 Most PFASs are solid at room temperature.
-Notable exceptions include 6:2 FTOH, which exists as a liquid at room temperature, and 8:2 FTOH, which exists as a solid but can sublimate and volatilize at room temperature (Concawe 2016).
+Notable exceptions include 6:2 FTOH and 4:2 FTOH, which exist as a liquid at room temperature, and 8:2 FTOH, which exists as a solid but can sublimate and volatilize at room temperature (Concawe 2016).
 The boiling points of PFASs are similar to those of the homologous hydrocarbons (i.e., molecules with the same structure but only carbon-hydrogen bonds instead of carbon-fluorine bonds), except for perfluoroethers and perfluoroketones, which boil at significantly lower temperatures compared to their hydrocarbon homologues due to lower intermolecular forces (Ceretta 2013).

 Most PFASs exhibit low vapor pressures, but compared to homologous hydrocarbons they tend to be similarly or somewhat more volatile, despite higher molecular weights (Krafft and Riess 2015a).
 Most PFAAs are semi-volatile and can adsorb onto indoor dust (Bohlin-Nizzetto et al. 2015; Dreyer et al. 2015; Haug et al. 2011; Jogsten et al. 2012; Knobeloch et al. 2012; Liu et al. 2015a; Liu et al. 2014; Strynar and Lindstrom 2008).
 Some of their precursors however, including FTUCAs and FTOHs, tend to be more volatile and can undergo atmospheric long-range transport (Ding and Peijnenburg 2013).
+In general, shorter-chain PFASs are more volatile than longer chains, and thus more likely to be released from products (U.S. EPA 2017a).